PipIWYG/sabl-core/README.md

 php artisan migrate
 ```

-Once the database migrations have executed without error, you may use an API client such as postman to create and query
+Once the database migrations have executed without error, an API client such as Postman can be used to create and query
 database records.

-Serve the application to be able to access the App through a web browser, or to use an API client.
+Make use of Artisan to Serve the application to be accessible through a web browser, or to use an API client.
-Once the application is accessible through a web browser, see the usage instructions below for details on how to make
-use of the package functionality
+Alternatively, a correctly configured Apache Web server may be used, althouhgh this part of the process is not
+documented here, and requires some additional knowledge to get running error free.

 ```
 php artisan serve
 ```

+Once the application is accessible through a web browser, whether Artisan or Apache is used, see the usage instructions
+below for details on how to make use of the package functionality.

 ### Usage